Things to Know about Part-Time Employment in China

 Applicable labor laws

-Employers are normally required to pay only work-related injury insurance for their part-time employee.
+Employers are normally required to pay only work-related injury insurance for their part-time employees.
 This will be the same as applicable to all full-time employees.
 There is no other social security contribution required for a part-time employee.

 How HROne can be beneficial to your business

 HROne’s service can handle the complete employee benefits for your company in compliance with the local policies and also can take care of the visa for your company’s expatriate employees.
 We can directly hire employees for a company not having a legal entity in China by our specialized PEO services.